jasonbaker/envbuilder/README.rst

 envbuilder
 ===============

+**NOTE**:  These are the docs for the version of envbuilder in git.
+For documentation on the last release, see the `pypi_page <http://pypi.python.org/pypi/envbuilder/>`_.

 Envbuilder is a system for automatically building virtualenvs in Python.
 To do this, it uses a .env config file to define *parcels*, which are individual pieces of Python software to be checked out and installed into